 You might also be interested in:

-What are some of the benefits of a micro inverter?
+What are some of the benefits of using a micro inverter in your solar system?

-Micro inverters come with a hefty price tag so it is important to consider whether the benefits are worth it.
-Below we’ve listed some of the key advantages of using a micro inverter solar system:
+Below we’ve listed some key advantages of using a micro inverter solar system:

-- No single point of failure, meaning that if one panel doesn’t work then it doesn’t stop the rest of the panels from performing and providing the household with power
+- No single point of failure, meaning that if one panel doesn’t work then it doesn’t stop the rest of the panels from performing and providing the household with energy.

-While there are some benefits to installing a micro inverter, like anything, there are also a few things to be cautious of – namely the upfront cost and maintenance.
-Being on the roof directly instead of on the side of the house means that micro inverter systems run a slightly higher risk of weather damage.
-As such, it is important to ensure that these systems are installed properly and with the utmost care.
-Keeping the system regularly maintained will also be crucial, to ensure all parts are still running at maximum capacity.
+While there are benefits to installing a micro inverter, there are also things to be cautious of.
+As micro inverter systems are installed directly on the roof, instead of on the side of the house, they run a slightly higher risk of weather damage.
+This is why it’s important to ensure that these systems are installed properly and that the solar panel system is maintained to ensure all parts are still running at maximum capacity.

-The higher upfront costs are also something that will need to be considered.
-Being that multiple systems need to be purchased to fit out an entire solar panel system, the cost of installing micro inverters often ends up to be much larger than that of a regular string inverter.
+The higher upfront costs are also something you’ll need to consider.
+Because multiple systems need to be purchased to fit out an entire solar panel system, the cost of installing micro inverters is often higher than that of just a string inverter.

 Here are some of the cheapest solar-specific deals from the retailers on our database.
 These costs are based on the Ausgrid network in Sydney but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
 Annual price estimates assume general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 These are products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.